alexrainman/CarouselView/README.md

 ```

 #### Tips

+- At startup assign Position property before assigning ItemsSource (it may cause unexpected issues in iOS if you don't).

 - When using the control with a long list of items, set ShowIndicators to false to avoid loading issues in iOS and UWP.